CallumWalterWhite/CallumWalterWhite/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Partners Capital as Software Engineer
+- 🔭 I’m currently working at Partners Capital as a Software Engineer
 - ⚡ Enjoy working on large data problems

 - **Website**: [cjw-dev](https://cjw-dev.com)